HFM3/owlet/README.md

 ### Google Earth KML
 Owlet can also write KML files for use with Google Earth.
-Owlet leverages the KML format's "ExtendedData" feature which makes the KMLs exported with Owlet import cleanly into QGIS.
+Owlet leverages the KML format's "ExtendedData" feature which makes Owlet's KMLs import cleanly into QGIS.

 The **write_kml()** function takes multiple arguments:
 1. Path of file to write